strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 `delete` policy corresponds to managing logs with data retention policies.
 It's suitable when data does not need to be retained forever.
 Older segments are deleted based on log retention limits.
 Otherwise, if the log cleaner is not enabled, and there are no log retention limits, the log will continue to grow.

 * **Compact policy**
 `compact` policy guarantees to keep the most recent message for each message key.
 Log compaction is suitable when message values are changeable, and you want to retain the latest update.
 New messages are appended to the  _head_ of the log, which acts in the same way as a non-compacted log with writes appended in order.
-The _tail_ of a compacted log has the older messages that are deleted or compacted according to policy.
-Consequently, the tail has non-contiguous offsets.
-While Kafka guarantees that the latest messages for each key will be retained, it does not guarantee that the whole compacted log will not contain duplicates.
+In the _tail_ of a compacted log, where the log cleaner operates, records will be deleted if another record with the same key occurs later in the log.
+So while Kafka guarantees that the latest messages for each key will be retained, it does not guarantee that the whole compacted log will not contain duplicates.

 **Log showing key value writes with offset positions before compaction**

 ![Image of compaction showing key value writes](/assets/images/posts/2021-05-06-broker-tuning-compaction-1.png)

 If you're not using keys, you can't use compaction as keys are needed to identify related messages.
 During log cleaning, the latest message (with the highest offset) is kept and older messages with the same key are discarded.
-You can restore a message back to a previous state.
-Records retain their original offsets after cleanup.
+Records retain their original offsets even when surrounding records get deleted.
+Consequently, the tail can have non-contiguous offsets.
 When consuming an offset that's no longer available in the tail, the record with the next higher offset is found.

 **Log after compaction**

 ![Image of compaction after log cleanup](/assets/images/posts/2021-05-06-broker-tuning-compaction-2.png)

-Logs can still become arbitrarily large using compaction alone.
+Logs can still become arbitrarily large using compaction alone if there's no upper bound on the number of distinct keys.
 You can control this by setting policy to compact _and_ delete logs.
 Log data is first compacted, removing older records that have a key in the head of the log.
 Then data that falls before the log retention threshold is deleted.

 **Log retention point and compaction point**